mattfreed/IDD-Fa19-Lab3/README.md

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

+Flex Sensor:66Kohm (3x 22k Ohm) for a range of 400-750

+PhotoResistor:

+SoftPot:

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

 ### 2. Accelerometer